puppetlabs/puppet-docs/cheatsheets/core_types_cheatsheet.md

 * [`ensure`](https://docs.puppetlabs.com/references/latest/type.html#group-attribute-ensure) -- Whether the group should exist.
 Allowed values:
     * `present`
     * `absent`
-* [`gid`](https://docs.puppetlabs.com/references/latest/type.html#group-attribute-gid) -- The group ID; must be specified numerically, and will be chosen automatically if omitted.
+* [`gid`](https://docs.puppetlabs.com/references/latest/type.html#group-attribute-gid) -- The group ID; must be specified numerically, and is chosen automatically if omitted.
 Read-only on Windows.
 * [`members`](https://docs.puppetlabs.com/references/latest/type.html#group-attribute-members) -- Users and groups that should be members of the group.
 Only applicable to certain operating systems; see the full type reference for details.

 Everything Else